 Below, you’ll find a complete list of all the Nvidia and AMD graphics cards that have built-in support for HDR, as well as everything you need to know about getting one that also supports Nvidia and AMD’s own HDR standards, G-Sync HDR and FreeSync 2.
 I’ve also put together a list of all the PC games that support HDR as well.
 There aren’t many of them, all told, but I’ll be updating this list with more titles as and when they come out so it’s always up to date.

 HDR: Nvidia graphics cards

 Fortunately, Nvidia rectified this for their 1000 series of GTX graphics cards.
 As you can see from the table below, all of these can do HDR over HDMI and DisplayPort, because all of GTX 10-series cards come with DisplayPort 1.4 connectors.
-Nvidia’s RTX 20-series, meanwhile, are even more future-proof, as these have DisplayPort 1.4a ready and HDMI 2.0b outputs, which can do HDR at resolutions up to 7680×4320 (8K) at 60Hz when those monitors eventually become available in the future.
+Nvidia’s RTX 20-series, meanwhile, come with DisplayPort 1.4a ready and HDMI 2.0b outputs.

 |HDMI 2.0||HDMI 2.0 and DisplayPort 1.4||HDMI 2.0b and DisplayPort 1.4a|

 |Nvidia GeForce GTX 950||Nvidia GeForce GTX 1050||Nvidia GeForce RTX 2060|